Phase Diagram and dynamical phases of self organization of a Bose-Einstein condensate in a transversely pumped red-detuned cavity: Phase diagram

 \section{Phase diagram}

-To construct the phase diagram, we divide the phase diagram into pixels over a range of detunings $\omega$ and $P$, and find all fixed points for each pair of given parameters.
+To construct the phase diagram, we divide the phase diagram into pixels over a range of detunings $\omega$ and \resp{}{pump strengths} $P$, and find all fixed points for each pair of given parameters.
 The experimentally fixed cavity decay rate $\kappa$ and stark shift scale $E_0$ are kept constant throughout, at the values given in Sec.~\ref{sec:semiclasical}.
 We then determine the stability for each fixed point found.
 This results in different numbers of fixed points, as well as different stability properties of each.
 We find five qualitatively different configurations, which define five different phases.
-Each configuration occurs for some value of $P$ in at least one of the left panels of Fig.~\ref{fig:full_diagram}.
+Each configuration occurs for some value of $P$ in at least one of the left panels of Fig.~\ref{fig:full_diagram}. \resp{}{We define these phases as follows:}